clarkm/dupepad/README.md

 ========
 As many of you may know, the Frogpad keyboard is dying and the hardware may not be manufactured again.
 In effort to preserve the frogpad layout that many people have devoted much time into learning, I have cloned the frogpad layout for Windows and Mac.
-The frogpad clone uses autohotkey for Microsoft Windows (and can be compiled to a portable .exe file).
+The frogpad clone uses autohotkey for Microsoft Windows (and can be compiled to a portable .exe file) and KeyRemap4MacBook for Mac.

-And KeyRemap4MacBook for Mac.
+Instructions:
 ========

 WINDOWS: